 There are two ways that EMV protects merchants:

-To learn more about how InstaMed protects against POS fraud and reduces PCI scope, read our white paper.
+To learn more about how InstaMed protects against POS fraud and reduces PCI scope, read our Security and Encryption in Healthcare Payments White Paper.

 There are two different verification methods: